 The world is facing a climate and biodiversity emergency.
-This is a fact.
 Buildings and the construction industry are responsible for around 40% of the world’s energy-related carbon emissions.
-This is also a fact.

-As well as the commitments we have signed up to as part of the ‘Declare’ initiatives, we are putting the following words into immediate action:
+As well as the commitments we have signed up to as part of the ‘Declare’ initiatives and the publication of our Net Zero Carbon Guide, we have put the following words into immediate action:

 - All five of our offices are net zero carbon for operational energy, in accordance with the UKGBC Net Zero Carbon Buildings Framework.
 We are the first building designers to get this verification.
 We achieved this by improving the efficiency of our offices, as much as feasible, and then offsetting the remaining amount of carbon that our operations emit (read more here).